ChromAIca/ChromAIca.github.io/ImagenHub/README.md

 * Semantic Consistency (SC) scoring for **Text-To-Image**:
     * SC=2 : The image perfectly matched with the prompt, or the image matched with all the subject, action, position, adjective, style words in the prompt.
     * SC=1 : The image only matched with all the subject, action, and position words in the prompt, but missed some adjective (e.g. wrong color)
-    * SC=0.5 : the image match with some of the subject, action, and position words in prompt.
+    * SC=0.5 : the image match with some of the subject, action, and position words in prompt, but the overall idea is wrong.
     * SC=0 : The image failed to match any of the subject, action, and position words in the prompt.
 * Perceptual Realism (PR) scoring for **Text-To-Image**:
     * PR=2 : Exhibiting reasonable lighting, shadows, texture details, correct sense of distance and overall visual coherence.
 No distortion found.